dsaidgovsg/terraform-modules/modules/core/README.md

     --instance-ids $(cat instance-ids.txt | tr '\n' ' ')
 ```

-#### Manual upgrading Vault
+#### Manually upgrading Vault

 **Important**: It is important that you update the instances one by one.
 Make sure the new instance
 is healthy, has joined the cluster and is **unsealed** first before continuing.

 1. Terminate the instance and AWS will automatically start a new instance.
-1. **Unseal the new instance.** If you do not do so, new instances will eventually be unable to configure themselves properly.
+2. **Unseal the new instance.** If you do not do so, new instances will eventually be unable to configure themselves properly.
 This is especially so if you have performed any post bootstrap configuration.

 You can seal the server by SSH'ing into the server and running `vault operator seal` with the
 required token.
 You can optionally use our